hswon78/PRJ_TEST_1/test_md_1.md

   - Turn the sS2E main board and I/O board switches ON.
   - Check the connected COM port on PC.

-2. Run the MS500 Firmware Updater program.
+2. Run the MS500 Firmware Initializer program.
 3. Check the COM Port and choose the BaudRate..
 4. Click 'Connect’ to connect the COM Port
 5. Select the boot mode to 'QSPI'